+I get a bit restless when I spend a long time in a big city.
+I can't wait to escape for a weekend and recharge surrounded by nature.
 Looking to switch up your surroundings without a long haul?
-From the Motor City, I found day trips to lakefront beaches, charming small towns, and peaceful nature trails—each one a refreshing escape filled with Michigan’s rich history and natural beauty.
+From the Motor City, I found day trips to lakefront beaches, charming small towns, and peaceful nature trails.
+Here's where you can go.

 Unique Day Trips from Detroit: